 Whether you’re operating a small business or one of a massive scale, you need to understand your limitations.
 Surety companies are incredibly intelligent and they’ll recognize right away, if you’re biting off more than you can chew.
 With this in mind, you need to know your company’s capacity and limitations.
 Do not try to take on a project, if your company cannot handle it in a reasonable manner.
 Also, it is wise to prove that your company has potential for growth.
 If you’re able to do this, the surety company will be more apt to do business with you, since they’ll know you can succeed and will be likely to return for more bonds in the future!

-Anyone with a high credit rating and reputable business history can get approved for a surety bond.
+Most contractors with a high credit rating and reputable business history can get approved for a surety bond.
 To speed up the process, you need to provide the surety with all the required information in a very timely manner.
 The longer you delay complying with the requirements, the longer it will take to get the surety bond aka construction bond cost.

 Other useful posts